fx-lange/ofxSyncedParams/README.md

 Credits
 --------
-based on datGuiController originally by ofZach
+Based on datGuiController by [ofZach](https://github.com/ofZach).
+Thanks for sharing!